How to Detect and Restore Inactive Customers in WooCommerce

 Once again it all comes down to personalization.
 However, adding just the customer’s name at the top of the email is the least you can do.
 Think of better ways to engage customers with the content that could be interesting to them.
-In Growmatik, there are many options at your disposal for email personalization.
+In Growmatik, there are many options at your disposal for both email and website personalization for WooCommerce.
 For example, you can include some products related to the customer’s previous purchases.
 In the email builder environment, add the product element to the page and click on the gear icon to display its options.
 From the top array of buttons, choose Related.
 You are now showing people the products that they might like instead of just a generic product list that could be relevant to just a few people.

 Remind them why they signed up